-On the technology side, delivery channels including client portals, SFTP, and APIs, alongside data management tools such as big data warehouses and AI, offer increasing potential to all participants involved in the loan markets.
+On the technology side, delivery channels including client portals, secure file transfer protocols (SFTP), and application programming interfaces (APIs), alongside data management tools such as big data warehouses and Artifical Intelligence (AI), offer increasing potential to all participants involved in the loan markets.
 But our point of view is that data and reporting are, first and foremost, a question of workflow, which technologies can then support or enable.

 Together, all of the forces that have brought data and reporting to the top of the agenda in the loan markets raise the bar for the collection of data, the trustworthiness of data, and the ways providers package data for delivery.
 In other words, sophisticated data technologies are not a cure-all.
 Focusing only on technology can sometimes become a distraction, with features that fail to match what end users need to accomplish.

 More Complexity, New Demands